jmblog/how-to-optimize-momentjs-with-webpack/README.md

 | using IgnorePlugin | 51 kB | 17.1 kB |
 | using ContextReplacementPlugin | 51 kB | 17.1 kB |

+## Bonus

+[`date-fns`](https://github.com/date-fns/date-fns/) is an alternative libraly to `moment.js`.
+It doesn't need this kind of tricky solution and has [more cons](https://github.com/date-fns/date-fns/issues/275#issuecomment-264934189).
+It's worth considering.

 ## References
 - http://stackoverflow.com/questions/25384360/how-to-prevent-moment-js-from-loading-locales-with-webpack/37172595